Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Slow-timescale Spectrum Allocation with Fixed User Association

 \section{Slow-timescale Spectrum Allocation with Fixed User Association}

-We start with slow-timescale spectrum allocation with fixed user association, which is the simplest model in this paper.
-For simplicity, we assume that each AP serves one UE group that has been associated to it.
-An AP is silent when it has no traffic to its assigned UE groups.
-At any point in time, every AP adapts its rate to the instantaneous set of active APs $\mathcal{A}$.
-The rate contributed by frequency pattern $\mathcal{F}$ to AP $i$ is $s_{\mathcal{F}\cap \mathcal{A}}^i y_\mathcal{F}$, i.e., the efficiency multiplied by the pattern's bandwidth.
-Hence, the total service rate of AP $i$ under active AP set $\mathcal{A}$ is
+We begin with moderate-timescale spectrum allocation with fixed user association.
+For simplicity, we assume that each AP serves a single device associated to it.
+In a slot when the set of APs with data is $\mathcal{B}$, the rate contributed by frequency pattern $\mathcal{F}$ to AP $i$ is $s^{\mathcal{F}\cap \mathcal{B}}_i y^\mathcal{F} W$ bits/second, i.e., the product of the spectral efficiency and the pattern's bandwidth.
+The total service rate of AP $i$ under pattern $\mathcal{B}$ is thus